 - at least a volume of 3 m3, at least 50 cm wide and 150 cm high for two animals

-- also offer daily the option of a spout under supervision
+- also offer the option of supervised walkout on a daily basis

-A large, structured aviary makes intensive movement possible during the active phase.
-Free range should be possible during the active hours in the early morning or under supervised evening, to stimulate natural behavior such as exploring, playing and jumping.
+A large, structured aviary allows intensive movement during the active phase.
+Free range should be supervised during the active hours in the early morning or evening to encourage natural behaviors such as exploring, playing and jumping.

 Ground cover for the Chinchilla

 - well absorbent

 - 1 house per animal (minimum 30 x 30 x 20 cm) with two openings